nning/pineapple-update/README.md

 `.pineapple-update.yml` or `pineapple-update.yml`.
 Available options are:

 - `targetFolder`: The folder where the AppImage files will be downloaded to.
 - `symlink`: Controls whether a symlink will be created.
 Set to `false` to disable.
 - `symlinkName`: The name of the symlink.
 (Default is `yuzu-ea.AppImage`)

 ## Automatic Updates

-Copy contents of the `systemd` folder to `~/.config/systemd/user/`, then run:
+To update hourly, copy contents of the `systemd` folder to `~/.config/systemd/user/`, then run:

     systemctl --user enable pineapple-update.timer
     systemctl --user start pineapple-update.timer

+You can adjust the time in `pineapple-update.timer`; `OnCalendar=*:0/15` updates every 15 minutes, for example.
+See `man systemd.timer` and `man systemd.time` for more information.